tesseract-ocr/tessdoc/Compiling.md

 #### Using tesseract

-**!!!IMPORTANT!!!** To use tesseract in your application (to include tess or to link it into your app) see this very simple example https://github.com/tesseract-ocr/tesseract/wiki/User-App-Example.
+**!!!
+IMPORTANT !!!** To use tesseract in your application (to include tess or to link it into your app) see this very simple example https://github.com/tesseract-ocr/tesseract/wiki/User-App-Example.

 #### Develop tesseract